-He pointed at the wide lumpy surface of the tree trunk, and following his gesture I raised my gaze to see how the twisted stem lifted its branches high above us.
+With the boughs of the huge figtree drooping down to embrace us on all sides, He pointed at the wide lumpy surface of the tree’s trunk, and following his gesture I raised my gaze to see how the twisted stem also lifted its branches high above us.

 “She was hiding over there, behind the trunk.”

-The trees wrinkled limbs stretched out until they droop like the ribs of a broken umbrella, hanging so low they brush the sand beyond where we sat, cloistering us in a leafy bower.
+The trees wrinkled limbs stretched out far beyond us, until they droop like the ribs of a broken umbrella, hanging so low they brush the sand beyond where we sat, cloistering us in its ancient bower.

 He paused as if to gather his emotions.

 I asked her, “U mang’i?
 What is your name?”